Will Using Multiple Estate Agents Help Sell Your House Quicker? Yup!

 May the best chump win, right?

 • Ready, willing and able purchaser – avoid, avoid, avoid!
-Any agreement that comes with this clause is garbage.
+Any agreement that comes with this clause is total garbage.

 If this clause is in your contract it means you’ll be liable to pay the estate agent fee even if you decide not to sell (for whatever reason).